 If you have been to James Monroe’s Highland, we’d love to hear your impressions, and what else you liked in the Charlottesville area.
 Or, if it’s on your bucket list, what are you most looking forward to?
 Let us know with a comment!

+Thanks for coming along for the read!
 If you liked this article, why not share it with your friends and followers, or Pin it for later?

 TravelLatte was the guest of James Monroe’s Highland, and we thank the staff for their hospitality; all opinions and photographs are our own.